fluxxdog/hashbrown/README.md

 First is the webcomic xkcd, notably https://xkcd.com/936/ Second is Waffle House, which I worked at for about 7 years.
 At Waffle House, as people will notice, they cook hashbrowns by first throwing a measure of shredded potatoes on the grill.
 They will then add toppings as ordered while the bottom is cooking.
 The hashbrowns are then flipped and cooked on the other side to cook the toppings.
 (Cheese is added at this time if ordered.)
 Finally, it's served up to the customer.
-In the same manner, we takes a username and hash it first(on the grill).
+In the same manner, we take a username and hash it first (on the grill).
 We then get a collection of hashing techniques based on the username and apply them to the individual words of the passphrase (add the toppings).
 We then combine the hashes together (flipping the hashbrowns).
 Finally, we return a final hash of the concatenated hashes and serve it up.